evanca/quick-portfolio/index.md

 ---

-## Walksheds and Bikesheds to Career Centers in Phoenix, Arizona
+## Walksheds and Bikesheds to Career Centers, City of Phoenix

-The purpose of this study was to analyze walksheds and bikesheds for individuals traveling to career centers in the City of Phoenix using GIS.
-Data were collected from the City of Phoenix’s Data Portal, the U.S. Census Bureau and American Community Survey.
-A network dataset was created using Phoenix bike paths and roads available to pedestrians.
-Service Areas were created for both travel methods and includes 5, 10, and 15 minute travel times towards Phoeix Career Centers.
+Exploring 5, 10, 15 minute walksheds and bikesheds to Career Centers in Phoenix, AZ and intersecting communities.

 <img src="images/Presentation1.png?raw=true"/>